ckbauman/Amazon_Vine_Analysis/README.md

 INSERT percent_5_star image

 Overall there were 63,294 total reviews and 30,414 5-star Reviews.
 The percentage shows that 48% of total reviews were 5-star.
-This is the same as the perent of non-vine reviews (also 48%)
+This is the same as the percent of non-vine reviews (also 48%)

 INSERT vine total percent image